-20 Amazing Facts You Never Knew About Your Body
+33 Amazing Things You Didn’t Know About Your Own Body

 You probably think you know your body pretty well.
 After all, you’re the one who feeds it, nurtures it, gazes at it in the mirror, and uses it to walk through this world.
 But did you have any idea that it has the power to digest metal?
 Or that every time you blink you’re taking a tiny nap?
 Or that your pinky is your strongest finger?
 It’s all true!
-So read on, and revel in all of the amazing things that you never knew your body could do.
-And for some undeniable ways of improving your body, here are 100 Ways to Live to 100.
+So read on, and revel in all of the amazing things you didn’t know about your body.

 A Blink is a Micronap

 You probably thought that a blink was just something you did to keep your eyes moist or keep dust out of them.
-That is a very valuable service, of course, but we actually blink way more than needed for that alone—about 15–20 times per minute.
-In fact, closing our eyes briefly has been found to help us sharpen our attention and serves as a miniature recharge.
-And for more on boosting your brain power, here are 20 Simple Ways to Improve Your Memory.
+That is a very valuable service, of course, but we actually blink way more than needed for that alone—about 15 to 20 times per minute.
+In fact, closing our eyes briefly has been found, according to a study by Washington University, to help sharpen attention and serves as a miniature recharge.

 Big Eyes Cause Nearsightedness

-Our nasal passages and lungs are lined with fine hairs, or cilia, that detect and sweep out impurities.
+Nasal passages and lungs are lined with fine hairs, or cilia, that detect and sweep out impurities.
 How do they detect it?
-By sensing bitter tastes of the things passing through them—such as nicotine.
-When these hairs taste something bitter, they increase their rate of movement, attempting to sweep out the bad stuff.
-And for more surprising trivia, here are 50 Awesome Facts About Everything.
+By sensing bitter tastes of the things passing through them (such as, say, nicotine).
+When these hairs taste something bitter, they increase their rate of movement, attempting to sweep out the bad stuff, according to a study published in the American Association for the Advancement of Science.

 Hair Knows When You Sleep

-Another crazy thing that hairs can do: track your sleeping patterns.
-Researchers have found that our cell-rich hair follicles contain RNA from “clock genes” that express each person’s sleep-wake cycle.
+One crazy thing that hairs can do: track your sleeping patterns.
+Researchers out of Yamaguchi University have found that our cell-rich hair follicles contain RNA from “clock genes” that express each person’s sleep-wake cycle.
 If you get up late or go to bed early, your hair will show it.
-And for more on getting your best night’s rest, Eating This One Thing Will Help You Sleep Better.

-Our Nails Grow Faster Than They Used to
+Human Nails Grow Faster Today Than They Used to

 If you feel like you’re having to trim your nails more than you use to, you might not be wrong.
-A study by the University of North Carolina comparing the growth of finger- and toenails to two previous studies from 70 and 50 years earlier, found that growth had increased by almost a quarter over the decades.
+A study out of the University of North Carolina comparing the growth of finger- and toenails to two previous studies from 70 and 50 years earlier found that growth had increased by almost a quarter over the decades.
 For example, the big toe was found to grow by more than 2mm per month, compared to 1.65mm per month in the 1930s.
 The reason, according to researchers?
-Our protein-rich diet.
+The proliferation of protein-rich diets.

-Just as your fingerprint is uniquely you, so too is your tongue print.
+Just as your fingerprint is uniquely yours, so too is your tongue print, according to a study by the Thai Moogambigai Dental College.
 Biometric scans can be done to compare the individual shape (long or short, wide or narrow) and texture (ridges, wrinkles, and marks), with specific details tracked and mapped by a “tongue image-acquiring device.”
-Of course, while it might be interesting, it probably is not very useful to forensic investigators.
+Of course, while this thing you didn’t know about your body might be interesting, it probably is not very useful to forensic investigators.

 Humans Are the Only Animals That Weep